wjbetech/dnd-store/README.md

+# DnD-Store /w Convex

+A simple demo of Convex's platform by building an e-commerce website that sells DnD themed tshirts.

+Read more about Convex: https://www.convex.dev/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.